Revelation 19:20

 The character of the devil is revealed to

-nature.
-"He was a murderer from the
+and murderous nature.
+"He was a murderer from

-innocent are pursued by predators, and the greatest predator of all is the
+the innocent are pursued by predators, and the greatest

-seeking whom he may devour."
-You should view the world as a
+about as a roaring lion seeking whom he may devour."
+You should

-dangerous place.
-If you do not, then you do not understand the one who is in
+view the world as a dangerous place.
+If you do not, then you do not understand

-the world because he has not yet been cast into the bottomless pit.
+the one who is in the world because he has not yet been cast into the

 The devil is also called the old serpent.

-In ancient times a serpent was symbolic of craftiness because of the manner in
+In ancient times a serpent was symbolic of craftiness because of the manner in which serpents capture their prey.
+Often a serpent

-victim.
-The devil is called a serpent because of the method that he often uses
+will sneak up on an unwary victim.
+The devil is called a serpent because of the

-to catch people and ensnare them.
-Knowing that this is the tactic of the devil,
+method that he often uses to catch people and ensnare them.
+Knowing that this

-we must be vigilant.
-Every day we must realize that some great temptation may
+is the tactic of the devil, we must be vigilant.
+Every day we must realize that

-be put into our path that could destroy us.
-No wonder that Jesus told us to
+some great temptation may be put into our path that could destroy us.
+No wonder

-pray to the Father, "Lead us not into
+that Jesus told us to pray to the Father, "Lead

+for wisdom.
 Watch out.
-You have an adversary who is more clever than you are.
-He is called
+You have an adversary who is more

 He is also called the Devil.
 The word "devil" means slanderer.
 He slanders the